rafael-vasconcellos/huggingface-addon/readme.md

 # About

-This addon adds support for "Cohere for AI" models on translator++.
+This addon adds support for Hugging Face models on translator++.

 ## Build
 ```bash